 So, as you plan your upgrade, think about what you are looking to achieve, carefully consider your budget.
 High FPS/RPM upgrades will cost you a pretty penny so you have to be ready to dig deep into your pockets.

 Obviously, the main spring is the first thing that most of us Airsoft fans upgrade when we are looking to boost FPS.
 That's because it's the driving force of everything else that you'll find in your gearbox.
 When you switch to a stiffer spring, you'll also have to replace any plastic bushings with ones made of metal since a stiffer spring will exert more pressure.

 Any spring upgrade of between M110 and M130 will mean replacing the casted pot-metal gears and reinforcing the piston heads as well.
-Furthermore, if you don’t throw in a stronger motor and battery to your setup there may be no adequate power to give the new spring a full compression and thus it may result to gearbox lock-up.
+Furthermore, if you don't throw in a stronger motor and battery to your setup there may be no adequate power to give the new spring a full compression and thus it may result in gearbox lock-up.
 Any spring above that means that you will have to construct another gearbox from the ground up.
-If you don’t do that, don’t expect your setup to last for long as it will eventually succumb to the spring pressure.
+If you don't do that, don't expect your setup to last for long as it will eventually succumb to the spring pressure.

 On the same note, replace any plastic spring guide (plastic tends to shatter and the shrapnel may lead to much worse damage within the gearbox) that you may find in your gearbox with a metal one and go for a ball bearing version if you can so that you can allow the spring flex smoother by minimizing the stress.

 There are a vast range of pistons available depending on what you are trying to achieve for your airsoft.
 They include: